 Marketing silos prevent the different parts of your marketing team from working together.
 They hinder progress and joint goal setting, which leads to disjointed user experiences.
 For marketing teams to be successful moving forward, they need to learn to form coherent groups with common goals and understand how to use all their methodologies to accomplish their objectives.

-How do I work with silos?
+How do I do silo management?

 - Encourage your different teams to develop documents defining common language.
 When everyone can communicate with the same words, it will be easier to understand each other’s perspective.